lakesareadesign/multi.pass/content/plugins/wpmbytplayer/readme.txt

 == Description ==

 A Chrome-less Youtube® video player that let you play any YouTube® video as background of your WordPress® page or post.
-You can activate it for your home page from the settings panel (no license needed) or on any post or page using the short code (need the Plus version) as described in the Reference section of the settings.
+You can activate it for your home page from the settings panel (no license needed) or on any post or page using the short code (need the <a href="https://pupunzi.com/wpPlus/go-plus.php?plugin_prefix=YTPL" target="_blank">Plus version</a>) as described in the Reference section of the settings.

 [youtube http://www.youtube.com/watch?v=lTW937ld02Y]